reloni/GoogleMusicClient/Readme.md

 Download latest version on [Releases](https://github.com/reloni/GoogleMusicClient/releases) page.

 ## Features
-This is early preview, only radio stations supported.
-In order to see radio station in app it should be added to user media library.
+This is early preview, only radio stations and favorites supported.
+In order to see data in app it should be added to user media library.
 - Native macOS light and dark themes
 - Media keys support (play, pause, next, previous)
 - Radio station playback
+- Favorites playlist playback

 ## Screenshots
 <table>